Is there anything more frightening in the world of exercise, than the words people throw around in the weight training community??

 Again this may be slightly more complicated as a resistance training term, than I wanted to get with this article, but in for a penny, in for a pound.

-In my more advanced template I have a column for load.
+In my more advanced templates I have a column for load.
 This is often left blank, so clients can fill it in with the weights they actually used.
 I print these off for clients or tell them to print them off if they are online clients.

 It isn’t always left blank though.